tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <td width="75%" style="background:white;">
 <strong>filename: str or None, optional (default=None)</strong>
 <blockquote>
 Name to save the file with.
-If None or 'auto', use the name of the class.
+If None or "auto", use the name of the class.
 </blockquote>
 <strong>save_data: bool, optional (default=True)</strong>
 <blockquote>